All Articles

 • Helical piles may be considered as an alternative to spread footings; if used, capacity to be verified by torque testing.

 Each line drives a downstream decision.
 The bearing pressure goes to the structural engineer.
 The drainage requirements go to the architect and the civil engineer.
 The foundation type informs the cost, the schedule, and the construction sequence.
-We've covered the foundation-decision side of this in our piece on foundations on Burnaby's hillside lots.
+The foundation-decision side of this is covered in our piece on foundations on Burnaby's hillside lots.

-On a flat lot, the geotech report is mostly about bearing capacity — how much load can the soil support.
-On a sloped lot, it's also about slope stability — will the slope move under the loads we're adding to it.
+On a flat lot, the geotech is mostly about bearing capacity — how much load the soil can support.
+On a sloped lot, it's also about slope stability — whether the slope will move under the loads the building is adding.

-Slope stability analysis considers the lot's overall geometry, the soil's shear strength, the groundwater conditions, and any seismic loading.
+Slope stability analysis looks at the lot's geometry, the soil's shear strength, the groundwater conditions and any seismic loading.
 The output is a Factor of Safety.
-A FoS above about 1.5 under static conditions and 1.1 under seismic is typically acceptable for residential development; below those thresholds, the engineer will recommend slope stabilization — soil nails, retaining walls, drainage, or sometimes redesign of the building location.
+A FoS above about 1.5 under static conditions and 1.1 under seismic is typically acceptable for residential development.
+Below those thresholds, the engineer will recommend slope stabilization — soil nails, retaining walls, additional drainage, or in some cases a redesign of where the building sits on the lot.

 This is the part of the report that changes projects most.
-A finding that the lot is marginally stable under seismic loading might mean the building has to be set back from the slope crest, or that a soldier-pile shoring wall is required at the rear of the excavation.
-These are not small adjustments.
+A finding that the slope is marginally stable under seismic loading might mean the building has to be set back from the slope crest, or that a soldier-pile shoring wall is required at the rear of the excavation.
+Neither of those is a small adjustment.

 The geotech is the most important consultant on a sloped Burnaby lot.
-They tell us what the ground will and won't accept.
-Every other consultant works downstream of their answer.
+They tell us what the ground will and won't accept — and every other consultant works downstream of their answer.
+When the report and the design agree from the start, the project stays coordinated.
+When they don't, everything downstream has to be reworked.

 Working with the engineer

 The strongest geotechnical reports come from engagements where the engineer is given enough information up front.
-Before the field investigation, we share the architect's site plan with the proposed building footprint, the structural design intent, and a survey of the existing lot.
-The engineer locates the test pits or boreholes to maximize information about the proposed building, not just somewhere convenient.
+Before the field investigation, I send the engineer the architect's schematic site plan with the proposed building footprint, the structural design intent and the survey of the existing lot.
+That lets them locate the test pits and boreholes to maximise information about the actual building — not just somewhere convenient on the lot.

 Two practical recommendations for homeowners:

 • Commission the geotech early.
 Schematic design, not building permit.
-Findings might change the footprint, and changing the footprint at schematic is cheap.
+Findings can change the footprint, and changing a footprint on paper is cheap.
+Moving concrete is not.

 • Don't shop the report.
 A second geotech opinion in mid-design is rarely useful and creates a coordination problem the City won't appreciate.
 Pick an engineer with experience in your neighbourhood and stay with them.